-Conservation Commission.
-Alachua County Environmental Protection Department, Florida Department of Environmental Protection, to maintain a periodically updated inventory of listed species and habitats located within City limits or immediately adjacent to City limits.
-The City will use the Florida Natural Areas inventory of listed species for all new developments in areas identified as known habitat for listed species.
+The City shall require prior to development approval, an inventory of listed species for all new developments in areas identified as known habitat for listed species.
 The inventory shall include detailed information regarding type, quantity, location and habitat requirements for any listed species identified.
-De minimus threshold for properties required to complete the inventory shall be established in the City's Land Development
+De minimus threshold for properties required to complete the inventory shall be established in the City's Land Development Regulations.